 Since the New Hampshire lottery was founded in 1964, lotteries have raised more than $583.5 billion for government programs in the United States, and more than C$81 billion in Canada.
 In fiscal year 2022 U.S. lotteries transferred $28.6 billion to their beneficiaries, while Canadian lotteries turned over C$3.5 billion to theirs.

 Where are lottery tickets sold?

-State and provincial laws set minimum standards to sell lottery tickets based on financial soundness and integrity of the retail agent.
+State and provincial laws set standards to sell lottery tickets based on financial soundness and integrity of the retail agent.
 Generally, any retailer meeting these standards will be eligible to apply to their jurisdiction’s lottery to obtain the required licensing needed to sell lottery tickets.

 How much do these retail outlets make for selling lottery products?